Navigating the Alpha Jungle: An LLM-Powered MCTS Framework for Formulaic Factor Mining: Methodology

 \subsection{Frequent Subtree Avoidance}

-To mitigate alpha formula homogenization and prevent the over-exploitation of common structural motifs during alpha mining, we introduce Frequent Subtree Avoidance (FSA).
-This approach is inspired by the observation in AutoAlpha \cite{zhang2020autoalpha} that the inherent patterns of formulaic alphas are significantly influenced by their ``root genes.''
+To mitigate alpha formula homogenization and prevent the over-exploitation of common motifs, we introduce Frequent Subtree Avoidance (FSA), inspired by the concept of ``root genes'' in AutoAlpha \cite{zhang2020autoalpha}.
+We define a \textit{root gene} as a subtree in an alpha's expression tree whose leaves are exclusively raw input features (e.g., `close', `high').
+To focus on structure, we use an operator $\text{Abs}(\cdot)$ that abstracts away concrete parameter values from an expression tree.
+For instance, $\text{Abs}(\text{Ma}(\text{vwap}, 20))$ becomes $\text{Ma}(\text{vwap}, t)$.
+The set of abstracted root genes for an alpha $f$ is denoted $\bar{\mathcal{G}}(f)$.